Breast pain, or mastalgia, is very common. Possible causes of breast pain include hormonal changes, an incorrect bra fit, and infections.

 Possible causes include:

-The treatment will vary based on the cause, but it may involve pain management and avoiding movements that make the pain worse until the root cause has improved.
+The treatment will vary based on the cause, but it may involve pain management and avoiding movements that worsen the pain until the root cause has improved.

 Breast cysts are fluid-filled sacs.
 They are noncancerous, relatively soft, and more common in premenopausal females.
 Some cysts